kodawarii/costbasisnz/README.md

 ## CostBasisNZ

-This repo is the mvp front end only prototype application, which will eventually be used in the full stack application
+This repo is the mvp front end only UI prototype application and will be hosted on gh-pages

+which will eventually be used in the full stack application hosted on (TBC)

 ### Branches: